fmfi-svt/saml-shibboleth-guide/README.md

-## Prístup z Chrome
+## Access from Chrome

-Normálnym ľuďom asi stačí pridať si vhodné riadky do /etc/hosts na vonkajšej fyzickej mašine kde beží prehliadač.
-Ja to zbytočne komplikujem.
+For most people, it’s enough to add the appropriate lines to `/etc/hosts` on the external physical machine where the browser runs.
+I’m overcomplicating it.

-Pretuneluj sa cez jeden alebo sériu viacerých `ssh -L` z localhost:12399 na virtuálku samltest:443.
+Tunnel through one or a series of `ssh -L` from localhost:12399 to the virtual machine samltest:443.

-Spusti u seba Chrome s prepínačmi:
+Run Chrome on your machine with the following options:

     chrome --user-data-dir=/tmp/blabla --guest --host-resolver-rules="MAP *.unibatest.internal:443 127.0.0.1:12399" --ignore-certificate-errors

-(--user-data-dir treba iba aby ti dovolil spustiť nový proces v novom profile ak už Chrome beží.
-Inak iba povie bežiacemu procesu nech otvorí nové okno ale na prepínače kašle. --guest vlastne asi netreba.)
+(--user-data-dir is required only to allow launching a new process in a new profile if Chrome is already running.
+Otherwise, it just tells the running process to open a new window but ignores the options. --guest probably isn’t necessary.)

-Otvor https://idp.unibatest.internal/ a mal by si niečo vidieť.
+Open `https://idp.unibatest.internal/` and you should see something.

-## IdP konfigurácia
+## IdP configuration

-(Odmietam inštalovať navyše ešte aj LDAP server.)
-Uprav /opt/idp4/conf/authn/password-authn-config.xml takto:
+(I refuse to install an LDAP server as well.)
+Edit `/opt/idp4/conf/authn/password-authn-config.xml` as follows:

-- Vykomentuj riadok `<ref bean="shibboleth.LDAPValidator" />`
+- Comment out the line `<ref bean="shibboleth.LDAPValidator" />`
-- Odkomentuj riadok `<bean parent="shibboleth.HTPasswdValidator" p:resource="%{idp.home}/credentials/demo.htpasswd" />`
+- Uncomment the line `<bean parent="shibboleth.HTPasswdValidator" p:resource="%{idp.home}/credentials/demo.htpasswd" />`

-Vyrob nejakých userov a daj im nejaké heslá:
+Create some users and assign them passwords:

     sudo -u jetty touch /opt/idp4/credentials/demo.htpasswd
     sudo -u jetty htpasswd /opt/idp4/credentials/demo.htpasswd aaa
     sudo -u jetty htpasswd /opt/idp4/credentials/demo.htpasswd bbb
     sudo -u jetty htpasswd /opt/idp4/credentials/demo.htpasswd ccc

-Uprav súbor /opt/idp4/metadata/idp-metadata.xml a na vrchu vymaž `validUntil="..."` atribút.
+Edit the file `/opt/idp4/metadata/idp-metadata.xml` and remove the `validUntil="..."` attribute at the top.
-Neviem či je korektnejšie ho vymazať alebo zmeniť, ale Shibboleth SP (viď nižšie) nemá rád defaultnú hodnotu (Metadata instance was invalid at time of acquisition.), a oficiálny idp.uniba.sk metadata ho tiež nemá.
+I’m not sure if it’s better to remove it or change it, but Shibboleth SP (see below) doesn’t like the default value ("Metadata instance was invalid at time of acquisition."), and the official idp.uniba.sk metadata doesn’t have it either.

-Reštartuj ho:
+Restart it:

     sudo systemctl restart jetty-idp4

-Teraz už by si mal vedieť navštíviť https://idp.unibatest.internal/idp/profile/admin/hello a dostať login formulár čo sa správa rôzne keď zadáš správne/nesprávne meno/heslo.
+Now you should be able to visit `https://idp.unibatest.internal/idp/profile/admin/hello` and get a login form that behaves differently depending on whether you enter the correct/incorrect username/password.
-(Síce keď sa správne prihlásim tak som aj tak dostal access denied, ale nevadí.
-Niečo to robí.)
+(Although when I log in correctly, I still get access denied, but that’s fine.
+It’s doing something.)
-(Podľa /opt/idp4/logs/idp-process.log je to lebo "No policy named 'AccessByAdminUser' found, returning default denial policy".)
+(According to `/opt/idp4/logs/idp-process.log`, this is because "No policy named 'AccessByAdminUser' found, returning default denial policy.")

-Aj všeličo iné by sa dalo konfigurovať ale zatiaľ vyzerá že toto stačí.
+Many other things could be configured, but for now, this seems sufficient.

-## SP používajúci mod_auth_mellon
+## SP using mod_auth_mellon

-Vyrob súbor /etc/apache2/sites-available/spmellon.conf s obsahom:
+Create a file `/etc/apache2/sites-available/spmellon.conf` with the following content:

     <VirtualHost *:443>
             ServerName spmellon.unibatest.internal